Radford Studio Center: Backlot

 Radford Studio Center has three backlot areas.
-The first is the New York Street.
+The first is the New York City Street.
 During the shooting of Seinfeld in the mid-1990s, a New York Street was built to facilitate the filming of exterior shots.

 The second area is the Central Park area.
 The area features grass, trees, paths, and can also be filled with water to create a pond or swamp.

 The third area is the Residential Street.
 Actually made up of two streets, this area features a number of houses which can be used for a variety of productions.